vladcc/tchat/README.md

 # tchat
-Chat 1 on 1 over LAN in the terminal
+Chat 1 on 1 over LAN.
+In the terminal.

 Hey there!
 Welcome to the readme.